Skip to main content

 Accredited by Joint Audio Media Education Support (JAMES), our Creative Music Production BA(Hons) is taught from approved professional-standard facilities.
 There are 21 different studios, so you’ll have plenty of recording and composition studio space to use; our facilities are home to a range of Digital Audio Workstations (DAWs), plug-ins, synths, mics, and outboard equipment, all of which is regularly upgraded, to ensure it’s up to date with industry standards.

 You’ll have the opportunity to work with commercially successful tutors, internationally- recognised researchers and visiting artists, who can help you build on your production talents.
-Past visiting artists include John Warhurst (Oscar and Bafta winning Sound Editor, and Huddersfield alumnus) and Nitin Sawhney (producer, songwriter, multi-instrumentalist, and orchestral composer).
+Past visiting artists include D.Ramirez (releases on Tool Room records and Defected Records), John Warhurst (Oscar and Bafta winning Sound Editor, and Huddersfield alumnus) and Nitin Sawhney (producer, songwriter, multi-instrumentalist, and orchestral composer).

 You’ll also explore the latest new music in the annual Huddersfield Contemporary Music Festival and experience cutting-edge experimental artists at our Electric Spring Festival.